mangushev/inventory_management/README.md

 time python training.py --action=PREDICT --output_dir checkpoints

-This will produce output.csv with metrics for each timestep
+This will produce output.csv with metrics for each timestep. if taking one product and following it over time, metrics will look like this

 ![output sample](samples/curves/data_prep_cell_12_output_0.png "Sample inventory and replenishment dynamics")